 Step 3: Register your cleaning business and get licenses

-Making your cleaning business official protects you legally and opens doors to bigger clients.
+When you start a cleaning business, making it official protects you legally and opens doors to bigger clients.
 Here's what you actually need to do.

 Pick your business structure